Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tareaperimeter_5_oldpr_prcc.md

 ABBR: $\text{Area of rectangle} = \text{length} \times \text{width}$

-As per the diagram, we can divide the shape into two rectangle
+As per the diagram, the shape can be divided into two rectangle

 $
 \begin {aligned}